-Gliomas are categorised as either low or high grade: low grade gliomas are less aggressive and slower to grow than high grade gliomas.
+Gliomas are categorised as either low grade (slow growing) or high grade (fast growing) gliomas.
 Our researchers are working hard to develop new treatments for low grade gliomas, as these tumours are often inoperable due to their location within the brain and may transform to become high grade.

 Our previous research into low grade gliomas has focused on identifying the genetic make up of low grade gliomas, understanding how different genes contribute to tumour development and developing new ways of monitoring patients.

 The landmark discovery of the gene BRAF and its role in the development of low grade astrocytomas signified a great step forwards in the battle against this tumour type.
 The study, led by Professor Peter Collins at the University of Cambridge, has since led to the development of new diagnostic tests for pilocytic astrocytoma.
 This work has also resulted in clinical trials to investigate whether drugs that have previously been used to treat skin cancer are effective in blocking the activity of the BRAF gene in low grade astrocytomas.

 Professor Denise Sheer's research has also led to the discovery of a specific mutation to the BRAF gene which contributes to the growth of low grade astrocytomas.
 This discovery may lead to the development of new drugs to target this mutation.

 A new MRI scanning technique which detects changes in low grade gliomas that may indicate that the tumour is becoming more aggressive has also been developed by Dr Jeremy Rees at the University College London Institute of Neurology.
 This landmark discovery will enable doctors to predict the transformation of a tumour at an earlier stage and change the patient's treatment accordingly.